MokipoCode/MokipoCode/README.md

 # 👋 Hi, I’m @MokipoCode

-## NLP/AI Developer
+## Data Scientist NLP

 ### About me

-I am a passionate and driven NLP/AI Developer with a strong background in linguistics and computer science, **currently seeking to transition into data analysis/software design projects within the automotive or motorcycle industry**.
+I am a passionate and driven Data Scientist specialized in NLP/AI with a strong background in linguistics and computer science, currently seeking a PhD opportunity in NLP focusing on Knowledge Graphs for AI applications, or Data Scientist NLP positions.
 I have experience working with Python and various tools, and I am always eager to learn and take on new challenges!
-In my free time, I enjoy exploring new places, listening to music, and understanding how things work.
+In my free time, I enjoy exploring new places, listening to music and understanding how things work.

 On a personal level, I am meticulous, laid-back, a good communicator, highly curious, independent, and straightforward.